opensearch-project/opensearch-spark/docs/index.md

 User can provide the following options in `WITH` clause of create statement:

 + `auto_refresh`: triggers Incremental Refresh immediately after index create complete if true.
 Otherwise, user has to trigger Full Refresh by `REFRESH` statement manually.
 + `refresh_interval`: a string as the time interval for incremental refresh, e.g. 1 minute, 10 seconds.
 This is only applicable when auto refresh enabled.
 Please check `org.apache.spark.unsafe.types.CalendarInterval` for valid duration identifiers.
+By default, next micro batch will be generated as soon as the previous one complete processing.
 + `checkpoint_location`: a string as the location path for incremental refresh job checkpoint.
 The location has to be a path in an HDFS compatible file system and only applicable when auto refresh enabled.
+If unspecified, temporary checkpoint directory will be used and may result in checkpoint data lost upon restart.

 ```sql
 WITH (